Governance Assurance & Capital Stewardship

 Why lifecycle alignment sits outside formal governance

-However, they do not extend to governing how lifecycle outcomes are formed across distributed execution environments.
+However, they do not govern how lifecycle outcomes are formed across distributed execution environments in real time.

 Lifecycle alignment as a defined governance requirement

-Lifecycle alignment must be established as a formal governance condition rather than an implicit outcome of existing structures.
+Lifecycle alignment must be established as a formal governance condition.

 A governance blueprint for lifecycle alignment

-A governance blueprint for lifecycle performance alignment establishes how control is exercised at the point where lifecycle outcomes are formed.
+A governance blueprint establishes how control is exercised where lifecycle outcomes are formed.

 It provides visibility across the interaction between asset strategy, OEM execution and commercial frameworks, enabling divergence to be identified as it emerges.
 It defines how authority is applied across these interfaces to maintain alignment in real time.